 In a multi-vehicle collision, the at-fault driver is liable for any damages that occur.
 In motor vehicle accidents with special circumstances, such as those involving product liability or more than one at-fault driver, it may also be possible to file a lawsuit against a third party.
 Punitive damages may be available in cases involving a motorist who was driving under the influence of drugs or alcohol.
 Even if the at-fault driver does not have insurance, you may have uninsured/underinsured (UM) motorist benefits available.
 An auto accident attorney or lawyer at Moody Law can review your case and identify the liable parties or insurance companies.
 If you are seeking legal counsel from a personal injury lawyer in the Lakeland, Bartow, and Winter Haven area, we have the knowledge and experience to handle your case, no matter how complex.

 It may be possible to obtain financial compensation for medical costs, rehabilitation costs, loss of wages, lost earning capacity, pain and suffering, and property damage if you have been in an auto accident.
 Please note that you can still obtain these damages if your injury is an aggravation of a pre-existing condition.
-In the event that a member of your family was catastrophically injured, you may be able to recover compensation for long-term care or, if you lost a loved one, funerary costs.
+In the event that a member of your family was catastrophically injured (a spinal injury, for example), you may be able to recover compensation for long-term care or, if you lost a loved one, funerary costs.

 In Florida, there are different types of insurance that will apply to your automobile accident case.
 These different types of insurance all have different roles in your treatment as well as making a financial recovery for your injuries.
 We recommend that you speak to an attorney immediately about the different types of coverages available to you so that your best interests can be protected.
 Please see the outline below for further details.